Dough133 Assembly: Building a DIY Sourdough Proofer

 The EBox is attached to the outside of the cooler using small wood screws.
 It should be placed near the top of the cooler for easy access.
 Make sure the wires from the inside of the cooler are attached to the EBox when placing the box, to make sure the wires are not tight but also don’t have too much slack.

-Run wires to EBox
+Routing wires to the EBox

-Run wires to EBox
+Routing wires to the EBox

 Cable sleeve can be cut and wrapped around the wires to keep them neat and in place.
 Use a match or lighter to melt the ends of the sleeve to keep them from fraying.